 Is omeprazole I buy the same as on prescription?

-They're the same as omeprazole 10mg tablets and capsules you get on prescription, but they're meant to be taken only by adults and only for up to 4 weeks.
+They're the same as omeprazole as the tablets and capsules you get on prescription, but they're meant to be taken only by adults and only for up to 4 weeks.

 Higher doses of omeprazole are only available on prescription.